Blog

 • The Land Method Takeaway: Raw land comes with a lower purchase price but carries the higher risks related to development feasibility.
 This is where the biggest profits are found, but only if you know how to analyze the market’s future development plans.

-Unimproved land sits in the middle: it’s not developed, but it’s not untouched either.
+Unimproved land sits in the middle: it’s neither developed nor untouched.

 • Minimal Infrastructure: It may have basic, minimal existing infrastructure.
 Think of a simple dirt access road, some basic grading, or utility lines already run to the edge of the piece of land.
 Crucially, it has no existing structures.